awsdocs/aws-control-tower-guide/doc_source/taf-account-provisioning.md

 ## Update an existing account<a name="aft-update-account"></a>

-You may update the accounts that AFT has provisioned by updating previously submitted account requests\.
+You may update exsting accounts that AFT has provisioned by updating previously submitted account requests\.
 The `git push` action triggers the account provisioning workflow, which processes an account update request\.

 When you're updating an existing account, AFT allows you to update the `ManagedOrganizationalUnit` field of the `control_tower_parameters` input, and other fields that are NOT part of the `control_tower_parameters` input\.
 The input to `control_tower_parameters`, which you provided during provisioning, cannot be changed\.

+**Note**
+You can update existing AWS Control Tower accounts that were created outside of AFT by specifying the account in the `aft-account-request` repository\.

 ## Submit multiple account requests<a name="aft-multiple-account-requests"></a>